 The fun part is coming up with some basic rules, such as cowardly creatures running on a roll of 6 or less on a d10 if they are badly injured while more courageous (or stupid!) creatures only run on a roll of 2 or less.

 Also, keep in mind that Endless RPG cannot take into account every situation.
 If you cast a spell that should have detected a trap that you subsequently stumbled over and failed a perception roll, feel free to alter events to fit that initial spell!

 If you are playing using the back of the DM’s Guide to build your dungeon, remember that you can run into the ‘fog of war’ and explore new parts of the dungeon while you try to flee.
 This can end disastrously, but it can have its own surprises.

 How to Play D&D/Pathfinder In A Small Group Without a DM

 This is where Endless RPG can really shine.
-You can create entire stories and use the generator to fill in the details.
+I designed it to allow solo or small groups to experience exploring dungeons, ruin, towers, etc. without a DM.
+The fog of war keeps things fresh and you can create entire stories and use the generator to fill in the details.
 Because it can roll up a variety of maps, you can explore a tower for clues to the whereabouts of the lost child, then delve into a cave to find him or her.

 A great way to deal with combat is to take turns on who is the DM from one encounter to the next.
 This is a way of keeping everyone fair and spreading out the work.
 As an alternative, one player can DM most of the monsters in the encounter and another player can DM the monster(s) targeting that player’s character.